nymea/nymea-wiki/Raspberry-Pi.md

 > **Note:** It's important to connect the network cable **before** you connect the power cable!
 DHCP will be one of the first things during the installation!

 > **Info:** You can follow the installation process if you connect the Raspberry Pi to a HDMI display!
+Some **WARNINGS** during the installation are normal.

 > **Info:** The log file of the whole *guh*-installation process can be found in `/var/log/installer.log`.